Paleolithic Switzerland: Early development

 In regions near Switzerland, in France and southern Germany, the Upper Paleolithic began around 35,000 years ago.
 Except for the Châtelperronian, limited to France and seemingly the last Neanderthal culture, all subsequent civilizations were created by Cro-Magnon humans (Homo sapiens sapiens).
 Swiss Upper Paleolithic reduces to only the Magdalenian (18,000–12,000 years ago).
 The Rhine valley likely constituted a privileged passage zone between Danubian Central Europe and Atlantic Europe during early Upper Paleolithic.
 Aurignacian and Gravettian cultures are well-attested near northern borders in the Swabian Jura.

 Most Swiss Magdalenian sites are located on the Jura arc between Geneva and Schaffhausen.
-Some stations, including very important ones like Moosseedorf-Moosbühl, indicate Plateau penetration, while others reach the Prealps up to altitudes near 1,000 meters.
+Some stations, including very important ones like Moosseedorf-Moosbühl, indicate Plateau penetration, while others reach the Prealps up to altitudes near 1000 m.
 Colonization of territories freed by glacial retreat occurred from more temperate regions where humans had taken refuge.
 Overall, migration came from the west, from Magdalenian centers in eastern France.
-Due to barriers created by the gigantic Rhône glacier in the Geneva basin, the first Magdalenians began conquering these new spaces through ice-free northwestern Switzerland, then followed the Rhine to Lake Constance and Jura edges into Neuchâtel territory.
+Due to barriers created by the gigantic Rhône glacier in the Geneva basin, the first Magdalenians began conquering these new spaces through ice-free northwestern Switzerland, then followed the High Rhine to Lake Constance and Jura edges into Neuchâtel territory.

 Early Dryas I (18,000–14,000 years ago)

 Study of major current lake formation and fluctuations shows glacial melting was well underway 18,000 years ago.
-Magdalenian occupation is first attested in the Birse valley at Kastelhöhe.
+Magdalenian occupation is first attested in the Birs valley at Kastelhöhe.
 The middle layer of this deposit, dated around 18,000 years ago, yielded Early Magdalenian industry characterized by toolkits still frequently made on flakes.
 This period's end corresponds to Middle Magdalenian with triangles and undecorated half-round rods, possibly represented at Birseck-Ermitage.
 Fauna found at this level is distinctly glacial with steppe landscapes.

 Late Dryas I (Pre-Bölling, 14,000–13,000 years ago)

 This represents the first major stage of Swiss Magdalenian settlement.
-From Schaffhausen and Birse valley centers, deposits multiply and diversify.
-Humans occupy smaller valleys and begin establishing settlements up to approximately 500 meters altitude.
+From Schaffhausen and Birs valley centers, deposits multiply and diversify.
+Humans occupy smaller valleys and begin establishing settlements up to approximately 500 m altitude.
 Hunting is varied, with sites specialized in small game (snow partridge, variable hare, arctic fox), mountain species (ibex), or large herd hunting (reindeer, horse).
 This first colonization phase is certainly linked to Bölling climatic improvement, though cold fauna had not yet disappeared.
 Cultures from this period correspond to classic Upper Magdalenian.

 The famous Kesslerloch cave presents complex stratigraphy extending across the entire Upper Magdalenian.
 Numerous short spear points with long bevels still evoke French Magdalenian III, while single-barbed harpoons link to Magdalenian V. Associated fauna, including mammoth, woolly rhinoceros, and musk ox, disappeared from Switzerland before the Bölling oscillation around 13,000 BCE.
 The second part of this period corresponds to rapid Upper Magdalenian expansion from 13,500 BCE, characterized by abundant backed bladelets.
 While lithic toolkits show much analogy with Kesslerloch, bone toolkits are much poorer.